senioritaelizabeth/NxScript/README.md

 ## 📄 License

-MIT License - Free to use in your projects with no restrictions.
+Apache 2.0 License - Free to use in your projects with no restrictions.

 ---